- Secondary Education (M.Ed.)

 This master's degree is designed for secondary (junior, middle, senior high) school teachers who wish to further develop the knowledge, skills, and attitudes necessary for growth in teaching effectiveness, and for teachers seeking Pennsylvania elementary and/or secondary principal certificates, or New Jersey principal or supervisory certificates.
-A minimum of 12 credits of PSED regular courses (not workshops) must be taken.

 National accreditation(s) of the program: